 Identifying Special Educational Needs and Disabilities

-The school follows the SEND Code of Practice 2015.
+The schools follow the SEND Code of Practice (2015).
 There are four broad categories which provide an overview of the range of needs.
-The school is aware that some children have needs that fit into one or more category and also that their needs may change over time.
+The schools are aware that some children have needs that fit into one or more category and also that their needs may change over time.
 Children who are identified are supported in ways that meet their needs.
-The school follows the Code of Practice and provides support, ‘based on a full understanding of their particular strengths and needs and seeks to address them using well-evidenced interventions targeted at their areas of difficulty and where necessary specialist equipment and software.’
+The schools follow the Code of Practice and provide support, ‘based on a full understanding of their particular strengths and needs and seeks to address them using well-evidenced interventions targeted at their areas of difficulty and where necessary specialist equipment and software.’

-The school recognises four broad areas of need:
+The schools recognise four broad areas of need:

 Communication and interaction – Children with speech, language and communication needs (SCLN) have difficulty in communicating with others.
 This may be because they have difficulty saying what they want to, understanding what is being said to them or they do not understand or use social rules of communication.
 Examples of (SLCN) include but are not limited to: Speech and Language Impairment (SLI), Autistic Spectrum Condition (ASC) including Asperger’s Syndrome.